Cloth Nappy FAQs

 Do cloth nappies fit like disposables?

 Not entirely but some more than others.
+Check out our fit guide to master fitting your nappies.
 Although they don't fit exactly like disposables they are easy enough once you get started.
-Mainly, most nappies need tucking in to the knicker line and they sit noticeable lower on baby than a disposable.
-If you have questions about a specific nappy please contact us and we'll be happy to help.
+Mainly, most nappies need tucking in to the knicker line (groin) and they sit noticeable lower on baby than a disposable.
+If you have questions about a specific nappy please contact us and we'll be happy to help you fit it.

 Will I save money with cloth nappies?

 Yes, you absolutely can save money with cloth nappies!
 Even more so if you use them for multiple children.
 This goes for reusable wipes too.
 Cloth nappies also have great resale value so if you don't get on with a particular nappy or you want to sell your stash after potty training then you certainly can.
 That's something you definitely can't do with disposables!